Reading from Network

 The decimals field shows the number of decimal places for the token.

-The isInitialized field indicates if the Mint account has been initialized.
+The isInitialized field indicates whether the mint account has been initialized.
 This field is a security check used in the Token Program.

-The freezeAuthority field shows the authority allowed to freeze token accounts.
+The freezeAuthority field shows the account with authority to freeze token accounts.
+A frozen token account cannot transfer or burn the token it contains.

 {